carlos8v/crypto-pass/README.md

 If you want to host this application in a local server, you can modify the DNS hosts config in your router to map the ip of the application server on a custom hostname like **crypto-pass.local**, then you can go to *http://crypto-pass.local:3000* and the application will run as usual.

-⚠️ Important: You can change the apllication port to *80*, but this is **not recomended**.
+> ⚠️ You can change the apllication port to *80*, but this is **not recomended**.
 The *right* way to do it would be to install [*nginx*](https://www.nginx.com/) on the device that the application will be hosted and use it to redirect to the correct port.

 ## Changelogs
 - Sign up page;